ciari/ahtapot-playbook-template/README.md

-# ahtapot-playbook-template
+##Ahtapot BSGS
+###Open Source Edition
+Playbook Template

-Playbook Templates to use with Ahtapot BSGS Project
+Playbook templates to use with Ahtapot Cyber Security Project.

+These Playbooks designed to use with Pardus/Linux operating system.